JosephMumo/JosephMumo/README.md

 - 🌱 I’m currently learning c programming, python, Javascript, SQL and React js

-- 👯 I’m looking to collaborate on mernstack projects
+- 👯 I’m looking to collaborate on mernstack projects.

 - 🤔 I’m looking for help with node.js